SamueleLippolis/MAS-Project/README.md

 # MAS-Project
 Multi agents system project
-I have 4 problems and three algorithms (from the paper branch and bound deep search first, ida* and mine slea that is an evolutionary algorithm adapted fro the situation).
+I have 4 problems and three algorithms (from the paper branch and bound deep search first, ida* and my slea that is an evolutionary algorithm adapted for the situation).

 These are the 3 files with the 3 algorithms applied on the 4 problems:
 - brench and bound = branch and bound algorithm applied on all the 4 problems